* This is the Professional Version. *

 Infections in pregnant women may be asymptomatic or characterized by a primary bacteremia manifesting first as a nonspecific flu-like illness.

-Treatment of the newborn is with ampicillin plus an aminoglycoside (see also Aminoglycosides).
+Treatment of the newborn is with ampicillin plus an aminoglycoside (see Table: Recommended Dosages of Selected Parenteral Antibiotics for Neonates).
 A 14-day course is usually satisfactory (21 days for meningitis), but the optimal duration is unknown.
 Other possible drugs include ampicillin or penicillin with rifampin or trimethoprim/sulfamethoxazole, trimethoprim/sulfamethoxazole alone, and meropenem, but they have not been well evaluated.

 Neonates with sepsis require other measures (see Chlamydial Pneumonia : Treatment).
 In heavy infection, drainage/secretion precautions may be considered.